 Board & Structure

-Slow Food UK has established a robust governance structure for overseeing the activities of the organisation, including the implementation of policies and procedures that provide a framework for the roles carried out by the executive and staff.
+Slow Food UK is governed by its Board of Directors, overseeing the activities of the organisation, including the implementation of policies and procedures that provide a framework for the roles carried out by the executive and staff.
+The Board includes 7 directors, including 1 regional representative for Scotland, 1 regional representative for Wales, 2 regional representatives for England and 1 representative for Slow Food International.

 Slow Food UK – Board of Directors